Spypoint Force 10

 The 60-foot detection is pretty standard for 2016 trail cameras.
 This camera did really well in our Detection Shootout (8th out of 53).

 Overall, this is an outstanding detection zone.
 Compared to other cameras in this price range, this detection zone is on a different planet.

 Battery Type: 6 AA Batteries

 The Force 10 is tiny and outside of the black case, would be easy to conceal in almost any environment.
 The camera has a detachable bracket for mounting or removing quickly from a tree.
 There is not a built-in python lock bracket, but there is a 1/4" x 20 threaded insert on the bottom of the camera for a tripod or Slate River Mount.
 It would have been nice to have a python bracket built into the case design.

 It hasn't been an issue, but it would have been nice for Spypoint to have a bigger, beefier latch.
 The user interface/programming is on a screen the size of a normal internal viewer, which makes it easy to see the settings.
-Unfortunately, it is only for settings and does not have a viewer.

 On the back of the camera, there is a cover that unscrews to reveal the battery compartment (it requires 6 AA batteries).
 The batteries are easy to insert/remove and are held firmly in place.
 There is no chance they would become dislodged on their own.
 The battery cover feels a bit flimsy, but it attaches in a way that removes that as a concern.
 It is perfectly flush with the back of the camera and is not exposed to anything that would risk damaging it.